lexedata/lexedata/docs/tour.rst

     all,all,,automatic Concepticon link,98,ALL,The totality of.
     arm,arm,,automatic Concepticon link,1673,ARM,"The upper limb, extending from the shoulder to the wrist and sometimes including the hand."
     [...]
-    $ sed -i.bak -s 's/^go_to.*/go_to,go to,,Concepticon link checked,695,GO,To get from one place to another by any means./' parameters.csv
+    $ sed -i.bak 's/^go_to.*/go_to,go to,,Concepticon link checked,695,GO,To get from one place to another by any means./' parameters.csv
-    $ sed -i.bak -s 's/automatic Concepticon link/Concepticon link checked/' parameters.csv
+    $ sed -i.bak 's/automatic Concepticon link/Concepticon link checked/' parameters.csv

 Merging polysemous forms
 ------------------------